moby/moby/docs/reference/api/docker_remote_api.md

 * `GET /networks` now supports filtering by `name`, `id` and `type`.
 * `POST /containers/create` now allows you to set the static IPv4 and/or IPv6 address for the container.
 * `POST /networks/(id)/connect` now allows you to set the static IPv4 and/or IPv6 address for the container.
+* `GET /info` now includes the number of containers running, stopped, and paused.

 ### v1.21 API changes